Ayan-Bandyopadhyay/Cell-Trajectory-Analysis/README.md

 #
 **Arguments**
 #
-trajDataFrame	     A data frame with measures for each trajectory.
+trajDataFrame &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A data frame with measures for each trajectory.
 This can be produced by function trajMeasures
 #
 labelVector	       A vector of labels for each trajectory.
 Its length must be equal to the number of rows in trajDataFrame
 #